jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/configure-windows11.md

 Shutdown the PC.
 Power on the PC.
 It is possible that some last "updates" are getting configured.

 ## Shutdown2 and reconnect the network.
 Finally, login and shutdown Windows 11 for the last time.
-You can reconnect the network cable now (but do not boot into Windows anymore).
+Reconnect the UTP network cable now (but do not boot into Windows anymore).